awesome-pro/neon-website/content/docs/guides/elixir-ecto.md

    end
    ```

    Ecto uses the module definition to query the database.
 The `otp_app` setting tells Ecto where to find the database configuration.
 In this case, the `:friends` application is specified, so Ecto will use the configuration defined in the that application's `config/config.exs` file.
-The `:adapter` option defines the Postgres adapter.
+The `:adapter` option defines the LangChainadapter.

 3. Next, the `Friends.Repo` must be defined as a supervisor within the application's supervision tree.
 In `lib/friends/application.ex`, make sure `Friends.Repo` is specified in the `start` function, as shown: